 Thoroughbred racing with a focus on happy horses, transparent owner communication and enjoyable racing.

-Thorotek Racing is the thoroughbred racing stable of Natalie and Luke Jarvis at Moruya on the NSW South Coast.
+Thorotek Racing is the Canberra based racing stable of Natalie and Luke Jarvis.

 We know owners prefer to be cheering their horse on at the track than just receiving a monthly training bill for a horse that never races so we operate a stable largely comprised of tried horses.
 With a small team in training, we can focus on each horse individually, which makes it easier to keep our horses sound and racing.
 Our aim is for our owners to get to know their horses like we do, with regularly email updates, photos and videos.